cmdavis4/RAMS/adding_ramsin_input_variables.md

 - Maximum length is 16 characters
 - Shorten the variable name or modify the limit in rname.f90

+### Array Bounds Errors in Namelist Reading
+- **Check that you incremented the namelist counter** (nvgrid, nvstrt, nvindat, or nvsound)
+- The counter must match the actual number of variables in the DATA array

 ## Best Practices

 1. **Choose descriptive names** - Use clear, meaningful variable names that indicate purpose
 2. **Follow naming conventions** - Use existing variable names as templates (e.g., I* for integer flags)
 3. **Group related variables** - Place new variables near similar ones in all files
 4. **Document in comments** - Add comments explaining the variable's purpose
-5. **Set appropriate defaults** - Initialize to safe, reasonable default values
+5. **Set appropriate defaults** - Variables typically default to 0, 0.0, or '' from module initialization
-6. **Validate ranges** - Use min/max values to prevent invalid inputs
+6. **Validate ranges** - Use min/max values in varseti/varsetf to prevent invalid inputs
+7. **Increment counters** - Always update the namelist counter when adding variables
+8. **Declare at top** - Put all variable declarations at the top of subroutines
-7. **Test thoroughly** - Verify variable is read correctly and used as intended
+9. **Test thoroughly** - Verify variable is read correctly and used as intended

+## Summary: Required Steps

+For quick reference, here are the essential steps:

+1. ✅ Declare variable in appropriate module (e.g., io_params.f90)
+2. ✅ **Increment namelist counter** in rname.f90 (nvindat, nvstrt, etc.)
+3. ✅ Add variable name to DATA array in rname.f90
+4. ✅ Add varseti/varsetf/varsetc call in rname.f90
+5. ✅ Add to print statement in rname.f90
+6. ✅ Use variable in code with proper `use` statements
+7. ✅ Declare any temporary variables at top of subroutines

+**Note**: Do NOT initialize in opspec.f90 unless the variable is computed/derived (not a direct user input).

 ## References